-Uncertainties associated with the Proposed Mergers may cause a loss of management personnel and other key employees, and we may have difficulty attracting and motivating management personnel and other key employees, which could adversely affect our future business and operations.
+Uncertainties associated with the Mergers may cause a loss of management personnel and other key employees, and we may have difficulty attracting and motivating management personnel and other key employees, which could adversely affect our future business and operations.

 We are dependent on the experience and industry knowledge of our management personnel and other key employees to execute their business plans.
-Our success after the completion of the Proposed Mergers will depend in part upon our ability to attract, motivate and retain key management personnel and other key employees.
-Prior to completion of the Proposed Mergers, current and prospective employees may experience uncertainty about their roles within our Company following the completion of the Proposed Mergers, which may have an adverse effect on our ability to attract, motivate or retain management personnel and other key employees.
-In addition, no assurance can be given that we will be able to attract, motivate or retain management personnel and other key employees to the same extent after the completion of the Proposed Mergers.
+Now that the Mergers have been completed, our success depends in part upon on our ability to attract, motivate and retain key management personnel and other key employees.
+No assurance can be given that we will be able to attract, motivate or retain management personnel and other key employees to the same extent now that the Mergers have been completed.

-After the Proposed Mergers, we may be unable to successfully integrate the businesses and realize the anticipated benefits of the Proposed Mergers.
+We may be unable to successfully integrate the businesses and realize the anticipated benefits of the Mergers.

-The success of the Proposed Mergers will depend, in part, on our ability to successfully combine each of Hygo and GMLP, which currently operate as independent companies, with our business and realize the anticipated benefits, including synergies, cost savings, innovation and operational efficiencies, from each combination.
+The success of the Mergers will depend, in part, on our ability to successfully combine each of Hygo and GMLP, which recently operated as independent companies, with our business and realize the anticipated benefits, including synergies, cost savings, innovation and operational efficiencies, from each combination.
 If we are unable to achieve these objectives within the anticipated time frame, or at all, the anticipated benefits may not be realized fully, or at all, or may take longer to realize than expected and the value of our common stock may be harmed.
-Additionally, as a result of the Proposed Mergers, rating agencies may take negative actions against our credit ratings, which may increase our financing costs, including in connection with the financing of the Proposed Mergers.
+Additionally, as a result of the Mergers, rating agencies may take negative actions against our credit ratings, which may increase our financing costs, including in connection with the financing of the Mergers.

-The Proposed Mergers involve the integration of Hygo and GMLP with our existing business, which is a complex, costly and time-consuming process.
+The Mergers involve the integration of Hygo and GMLP with our existing business, which is a complex, costly and time-consuming process.
 The integration of each of Hygo and GMLP into our business may result in material challenges, including, without limitation:

-- the diversion of management's attention from ongoing business concerns and performance shortfalls as a result of the devotion of management's attention to the Proposed Mergers; - managing a larger Company; - · maintaining employee morale and attracting and motivating and retaining management personnel and other key employees; - · the possibility of faulty assumptions underlying expectations regarding the integration process; - · retaining existing business and operational relationships and attracting new business and operational relationships; - · consolidating corporate and administrative infrastructures and eliminating duplicative operations; - · coordinating geographically separate organizations; - unanticipated issues in integrating information technology, communications and other systems; - · unanticipated changes in federal or state laws or regulations; and - unforeseen expenses or delays associated with either of the Proposed Mergers.
+- managing a larger company; - maintaining employee morale and attracting and motivating and retaining management personnel and other key employees; - the possibility of faulty assumptions underlying expectations regarding the integration process; - retaining existing business and operational relationships and attracting new business and operational relationships; - consolidating corporate and administrative infrastructures and eliminating duplicative operations; - coordinating geographically separate organizations; - unanticipated issues in integrating information technology, communications and other systems; and - unanticipated changes in federal or state laws or regulations.